baludeepak7/CreateEvent_V2/docs/index.md

   In addition to the schema validation, the following additional validation shall be performed on the CreateEventRequest which if results in a failure will result in a fault message returned in the SOAP header.
 CreateEventRequest.accountIdentification.siteReference shall be
-validated as having a length of 2 characters which contain ONLY numeric data.

-CreateEventRequest. accountIdentification.accountNumber shall be validated as having a length between 3 and 9 characters which contain ONLY numeric data.

-CreateEventRequest.eventTarget.premiseID shall be validated as having a length between 1 and 7 characters which contain ONLY numeric data.
+validated as having a length of 2 characters which contain ONLY numeric data.CreateEventRequest. accountIdentification.accountNumber shall be validated as having a length between 3 and 9 characters which contain ONLY numeric data.CreateEventRequest.eventTarget.premiseID shall be validated as having a length between 1 and 7 characters which contain ONLY numeric data.